programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This conversion transforms a skewed distribution into a more normal distribution of log values.

-We will recycle the code from above to draw this data with a log scale, with the scale converted back to original values.
+To plot the log-values of the count-per-100K population, the Folium code again needs only be adjusted to plot the **MapScale** variable.
+The special code to display the log-values on the scale has been added as well:

 ```python
 baseMap = initMap()